Lidewey/Lidewey.github.io/_posts/2014-03-14-ETSAP-UCC-Workshop.md

 ---
 layout: post
-title: ETSAP-UCC Workshop
+title: Presentation Indonesia BAPPENAS
 ---

-Feb.14 - Cork
-Organizing Institution: University College Cork Methodologies linking energy system models and economics models
+Mar.
+14 - Jakarta
+Organizing Institution: AFD
+The Indonesia Energy and Economy (IEE) Project: Presentation of the ThreeME model
 <div class="message">
   This is a "message" feature
 </div>